 Chris was ordained to the Priesthood on Wednesday 7th September in our own Enniskillen Cathedral and immediately took up his post as our latest in a very long line of curates.
 Along with his wife Sarah and baby Noah Patrick (born 27th July 2016), they all took up residence in the Curatage within the Cathedral complex.
 (NB - Chris's surname is pronounced "McBreen")

-Fuller profiles of our two Churchwardens can be read in the March "Cathedral News" - just click HERE
+Fuller profiles of our two Churchwardens can be read in the May "Cathedral News" (pages 10-11) - just click HERE